 When a tenancy rolls over into a periodic tenancy after the fixed term expires, it is technically a new tenancy.
 So on that basis, if a new guide is issued by the Government when a tenancy rolls into a periodic tenancy, the tenant should be provided with the latest version.

-From what I’m aware, serving the guide isn’t a legal requirement, so you won’t get prosecuted for not doing it (at the moment, although I can’t imagine it will ever get that serious).
-However, as said, it is part of the new Section 21 regulations, which means you won’t be able to repossess your property with a Section 21 notice without providing your tenant with the booklet.
-That’s serious shit which should not be taken lightly.
+From what I’m aware, serving the guide isn’t a legal requirement, so you won’t get prosecuted for not doing it (at the moment).
+However, as it is part of the Section 21 regulations, it does mean landlords won’t be able to repossess their property with a valid Section 21 notice without complying (i.e. providing their tenant with the booklet).

-Rent Guide Acknowledgement Form
+Rent Guide Receipt of Acknowledgement Form

 In light of the introduction to the changes to the Section 21 legislation for Landlords in England, it is imperative landlords provide new tenants (and tenants that renew) an up-to-date version of the booklet.